BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 There are multiple ways to configure these environment variables in OpenShift

 ### Environment Variables
-Environment variables can be set directly on your `Deployement` or `DeploymentConfig`.
+Environment variables can be set directly on your `Deployment` or `DeploymentConfig`.

 #### Setting Environment Variable
 We can set the `NAME` environment variable on our `myapp` deployment by performing the following: